Medical History and Exam

 - Magnetic Resonance Spectroscopy/Perfusion: These are specialized MRI-based tests that give information about the metabolic activity of specific areas of the brain, which can help in providing evidence for the presence of a tumor.

 Medical imaging can verify the presence and show certain features of different types of brain tumors but a biopsy is required to know the tumor type for certain.
 Knowing the tumor type is essential for initiating treatment of brain tumors, as therapies can be significantly different for different tumor types.
-In cases, where removal of large portions of a tumor may not be possible, a biopsy is a surgical procedure in which a small opening is made in the skull and a needle is inserted into the tumor to obtain a small sample of tumor cells.
+In cases where removal of large portions of a tumor may not be possible, a biopsy is a surgical procedure in which a small opening is made in the skull and a needle is inserted into the tumor to obtain a small sample of tumor cells.
 Alternatively, tumor specimens (“biopsy”) can be taken during surgery that is intended to remove larger portions of the tumor.
-During the surgery, an initial evaluation of the biopsy materials is performed under a microscope by a pathologist who can often provide a preliminary diagnosis.
+During the surgery, an initial evaluation of the biopsy material is performed under a microscope by a pathologist who can often provide a preliminary diagnosis.
 However, final pathological identification of the tumor often takes up to a week, which is critical for providing an accurate diagnosis so that appropriate treatment can be given.

 Lumbar Puncture (spinal tap)

 In rare cases, a diagnosis can be made for particular tumors if the tumor cells are found within the cerebrospinal fluid (CSF).
 A lumbar puncture is a procedure that is occasionally performed to obtain a sample of cerebrospinal fluid, the fluid that flows around the brain and spinal cord.
-Numbing medicine is given then a needle is inserted between the vertebrae of the lower back to obtain cerebrospinal fluid.
+Numbing medicine is given.
+Then, a needle is inserted between the vertebrae of the lower back to obtain cerebrospinal fluid.
 The cerebral spinal fluid is sent to a lab to be examined for the presence of tumor cells.

 Audiometry is a test to evaluate hearing.
 In cases where a tumor may involve the nerve that carries auditory information from the ear to the brain, audiometry may provide information about whether the tumor has damaged the nerve.